rsahlin/varg-engine/README.md

 Engine is likely to be continously work in progress with more features and cool shaders implemented in the future.

 ### Build instructions
-Platform dependencies to Vulkan validation layers and glslc
+Platform dependencies to Vulkan validation layers and glslc:
+Download the Vulkan SDK from https://vulkan.lunarg.com/sdk/home
+Add the 'bin' folder to path, check by opening a command line prompt and type: "glslc --version"

 This project uses maven to build.
 In order to build, some project dependencies needs to be cloned and built beforehand.
+`gltf-io`
+`gltf-imageio`

 To be sure of project dependencies - check the pom.

 gltf-io - build using 'mvn clean compile install -DskipTests'